python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONDUMPREFSFILE=FILENAME

-   If set, Python will dump objects and reference counts still alive after shutting down the interpreter into a file called `$FILENAME`.
+   If set, Python will dump objects and reference counts still alive after shutting down the interpreter into a file called *FILENAME*.

    Need Python configured with the :option:`--with-trace-refs` build option.